 Unlike other types of modern garage door openers, which use a stationary motor that powers a chain or belt, this garage door opener's spring-tensioned chain is stationary, and the motor travels along the chain.
-The result is what users near-unanimously say is extremely quite operation.
+The result is what users near-unanimously say is an extremely quiet operation.
 It's not uncommon to find reviewers who used to have a chain- or belt-driven opener say that this direct-drive system produces the least noise of any model they have owned.

 Made in Germany, this garage door opener is sold under a couple of different brand names and model numbers, but all are identical.
-Depending on the retailer, you can find this opener as the Direct Drive 1042V001 (Est. $230), the Direct Drive 1042V004 (Est. $230), the Sommer 1042V001 (Est. $230) or the Sommer synoris 550 (Est. $230).
+Depending on the retailer, you can find this opener as the Direct Drive 1042V001 (Est. $230), the Direct Drive 1042V004 (Est. $230), the Sommer 1042V001 (Est. $230), or the Sommer synoris 550 (Est. $230).

 The Direct Drive garage door opener is not without some shortcomings, however.
 The most notable one is that the opener is slow compared to chain-drive and belt-drive models.
 That's a big deal to some, but not to most judging from the feedback.
 For do-it-yourselfers, installation challenges seem lower than with other openers but are not unheard of.
 Some say that the rail that's included with the opener, and rated for garage doors 8-feet high or less, is not long enough and that an extension kit needs to be purchased.
 HomeLink and other programming headaches appear, even among owners who are happy enough with other aspects of the garage door opener to give it strong feedback anyway.

 Speaking of feedback, user reviews are stellar.
-HomeDepot.com hosts the largest number, well over 500, and users rate the Direct Drive 1042V004 offered there at 4.8 stars, with 97 percent saying that they would recommend their garage door opener to a friend.
+HomeDepot.com hosts the largest number, well over 600, and users rate the Direct Drive 1042V004 offered there at 4.7 stars, with 96 percent saying that they would recommend their garage door opener to a friend.
 Sub-ratings are high across the board; notably, users rate it higher for ease of installation than other openers.

-Elsewhere in This Report:
+Elsewhere in this report: